Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 I recommend using the discount ladder approach, created by business owner Drew Sanocki.
 Here’s how it works:

-- Initial phase: after a short period of no orders (~30 days), the customer receives a small discount (e.g., 5%–10%).
+• Initial phase: After a short period of no orders (~30 days), the customer receives a small discount (e.g., 5%–10%).

-- Intermediate phase: if the customer didn’t bite after the first offer (~60 days), the discount increases (e.g., 10%–20%).
+• Intermediate phase: If the customer doesn’t bite after the first offer (~60 days), the discount increases (e.g., 10%–20%).

-- Final phase: as a customer begins slipping away (~90 days), the discount reaches its highest level (e.g., 20%–30%).
+• Final phase: As a customer begins slipping away (~90 days), the discount reaches its highest level (e.g., 20%–30%).

 Let’s break this down by looking at examples from a single brand: Domino’s.
 That way, we’ll be able to see the full set of emails they send over time.